 Students actively engage in art making, techniques and processes.
 They explore contexts, subject matter and ideas to develop artworks in imaginative and creative ways.
-They also investigate how artists use visual language to represent ideas and meaning in artworks.
 The materials, techniques and processes of the art form the students work with are fundamental to the artworks they make.
 Students use their Visual Arts journal to record their process.
-They record their research of artists, artworks and collected ideas and document the iterative and interrelated aspects of art making to connect the inspirations and influences they have researched.
 After critiques, students evaluate their work to revise and refine.
 They visit an exhibition in either a gallery, museum or other space, visiting or viewing a minimum of two exhibitions during the year.
 They research the exhibition of the artworks in those spaces and the role a curator has in planning and writing information about an exhibition.
+The three Areas of Study invite students to consider: